MohdMuslim92/alx-interview/README.md

   - `main_0.py`: Example usage demonstrating the functionality of `canUnlockAll`.
   - `README.md`: Description and usage guide for the `canUnlockAll` function.

+### 0x02-minimum_operations

+- **Overview**: Calculates the minimum number of operations needed to achieve a specific number of characters using "Copy All" and "Paste" operations in a text file.
+- **Contents**:
+  - `0-minoperations.py`: Python script implementing dynamic programming for minimum operations.
+  - `0-main.py`: Example usage testing the `minOperations` function.
+  - `README.md`: Description and usage guide for the `minOperations` function.

 ## Usage